 VLC is undoubtedly the most popular third-party media player.
 One of the main reasons for its popularity is its ability to play most codecs.
 However, those who use VLC know it definitely isn’t perfect.
 Rather, a well-reported but unresolved error where VLC is unable to open the MRL file.

 The concept of MRL (Media Resource Locator) file is specific to the VLC software.
 Just like URLs for browsers, an MRL file helps in locating the multimedia resource or part of a multimedia resource.
 The location of the MRL file could be either on the system or the web or a partner system.

-VLC is unable to open the MRL file
+Your input can’t be opened: VLC is unable to open MRL

 The VLC is unable to open the MRL file error occurs while trying to play media files that are not locally stored on the system.
 In case you encounter the error with locally stored files, please comment to let us know.

 The error could be caused due to ownership issues, obsolete VLC client, an overprotective Firewall, and incorrect URL source.

 - Check whether or not the source URL is working